dosyacat/CS180-group-proj/README.md

 ## 'Message.java'

 The Message class serves as a representation of messages within a messaging system.
-It utilizes Serializable for object serialization and SuperMessage for extra message-related features.
+It utilizes Serializable for object serialization and Interface.SuperMessage for extra message-related features.
 This class encapsulates sender, receiver, content, and message time properties, offering methods for retrieval and modification.
 Additionally, its toString method generates a string representation of the message.

 ## 'Input.java'